microsoft/devhome/CONTRIBUTING.md

 > ⚠ DO NOT post "+1", "me too", or similar comments - they just add noise to an issue.

 If you don't have any additional info/context to add but would like to indicate that you're affected by the issue, upvote the original issue by clicking its [+😊] button and hitting 👍 (+1) icon.
-This way we can actually measure how impactful an issue is.
+This way we can measure how impactful an issue is.

 ---

-## Contributing fixes / features
+## Contributing fixes/features

 If you're able & willing to help fix issues and/or implement features, we'd love your contribution!